-Dublin has emerged from lockdown in recent weeks with the city looking a bit different than usual.
-Nightclubs, festivals and large celebrations have been put on hold for the time being, so what is there for a student to do these days?
+Dublin is getting back to its vibrant best with some areas still looking a bit different than usual.
+Nightclubs, maximum capacity festivals and large celebrations are still on hold, so what else is there for a student to do these days?
 Keep on reading to find out!

 Sunset Kayaking in Dalkey

 One of our favourite aspects of living in Dublin is the ability to be at the seaside in just a short bike or train ride.
 Dalkey is a picturesque seaside town that’s accessible by the DART, you may have heard of it from Matt Damon’s recent adventures there!
 Kayaking.ie runs Sunset Kayak Tours every day of the week during the Summer.
 This seriously relaxing activity is suitable for beginners and is a unique way to experience what Dublin has to offer!

 The Hideout is a favourite of students of Dublin.
 This pool hall on South William Street in Dublin’s ‘Creative Quarter’ is a great way to enjoy the nighttime atmosphere of the city centre without having to go to a pub.
 They also have table tennis tables on site and offer a BYOB service if you do fancy having a few drinks at the end of the day!

 Residents of Point Campus might be familiar with Surfdock.ie, having experienced stand up-paddleboarding before at one of our outings.
 We’re delighted to see our good friends back up and running again, offering classes in windsurfing and paddle boarding, all set in the great location of the Grand Canal Dock!
 Surfdock is just a short walk away from Point Campus so give it a go the next time the sun is shining.